Magesh-sam/lets-collaborate/README.md

-# lets-collaborate
+# lets-collabrate

-A repo to collaborate wit other devs
+This is a repo to collabrate with other devs and learn source control (git/github)